 Objects are generally sorted by right ascension, or R.A.
 That means starting in the west and working towards the east, but not purely in R.A.
 When the next object is nearest in right ascension it may not be the closest as its declination may differ significantly from the preceding object, when another object may be much closer in declination but only slightly farther in right ascension.
 Therefor, CSOG objects are sorted to assure the distance between objects is minimized.
 Also, large constellations are divided into "blocks of declination".
 This allow for objects to be sorted logically in small part of a constellation, thereby minimizing large jumps in declination.
-This also makes CSOG a very effective tool when it comes to "constellation sweeping".
+This makes CSOG a very effective tool for "constellation sweeping".

 |North & South||North only||South only|